-Meanwhile, back at the Pasta Amatriciana, this recipe is simple but perfect, and here’s my best advice for this one: San Marzano canned plum tomatoes, and Jones Canadian Bacon.
+This recipe is simple but perfect, and here’s my best advice for this one: San Marzano canned plum tomatoes, and Jones Canadian Bacon.
 Trust me.
 That and a handful of really, really food fresh grated Parmesan cheese, and all is right with the world.
 The Silver Palate says “this is a splendid meal for the heartiest of appetites,” and I really couldn’t have said it better myself.
 Make it for suppertime for someone you love very soon.

 - 4 medium yellow onions, peeled and chopped

 - 8 ounces Canadian bacon, chopped into one inch squares